 - Has cultural rituals for cultivating and sustaining them.

 - Professionals Using the VIA Resources with Others

-VIA Pro Sites allow you to create a unique link to the VIA Survey or VIA Youth Survey (or both) so you can use the surveys with your clients and have their Character Strengths Profile immediately added to your VIA account.
+The VIA Pro Dashboard allows you to create a unique link to the VIA Survey or VIA Youth Survey (or both) so you can use the surveys with your clients and have their Character Strengths Profile immediately added to your VIA account.
 If you are using the VIA Youth Survey with youth under 13, you can create an VIA Youth Survey ONLY site to bypass the registration prompts.
-Learn more and set-up your own VIA Pro Site for free here.
+Learn more and set-up your own VIA Pro Dashboard for free here.

 - As a professional, why would I choose to use VIA character strengths in my work?

 The basis for many professions, such as typical psychology training programs, is not focused on strength and building up what is strong in individuals, rather the focus is exclusively or strongly tilted toward problems, psychopathology, and what is wrong with individuals.
 When this is combined with research showing that “bad is stronger than good” and that the human brain is “wired for the negative” readily picking up on problems and weaknesses, there is a significant need to correct this bias with a counter-balance or a different approach.
 A strengths perspective helps the professional to “see” more of the person they are treating, guiding, or mentoring; it offers the professional a more complete picture that is simultaneously energizing for both the practitioner and client.
 Such an approach does not negate or avoid problems, rather it offers a different “lens” for seeing them.